 Each of the parents has a duty and the right to maintain personal relations and direct contact with the child.
-This provision shall be applicable also if the child is separated from one of the parents or both of the parents.
+This provision shall be applicable also if the child is separated from the family or does not live together with one of the parents or both of the parents.
 The parent who does not live with the child has the right to receive information regarding him or her, especially information regarding his or her development, health, educational progress, interests and domestic circumstances.

-A child has the right to maintain personal relations and direct contact with brothers, sisters and grandparents, as well as with other persons with which the child has lived with for a long time in an undivided household if such conforms to the interests of the child.
+A child has the right to maintain personal relations and direct contact with brothers, sisters and grandparents, as well as with other persons with whom the child has lived with for a long time in a common household if such conforms to the interests of the child (access rights).

-Parents and persons who have access rights in relation to the child or in whose care the child is located, have a duty to refrain from such activities as may negatively influence the relationship of the child with one of the parents.
+Any person shall have a duty to refrain from such activities that may negatively influence the relationship of the child with one of the parents.